hoodiehq-archive/documentation/camp/techdocs/concepts/worker.md

 ## Configuring Workers

-So far we hardcoded a few values, the CouchDB server address, the database name and the log file.
+So far we've hardcoded a few values, the CouchDB server address, the database name and the log file.
 In the real world, these things should be configurable.
 Let’s do that now.
 As a first step, we make the the hardcoded values variables:

     var config = {
         server: "http://127.0.0.1:5984",